ariaji25/fast-api-project/README.md

 ## 🧐 About <a name = "about"></a>

-Fast Api Project created to help when starting tu create new project with fast api framework, just clone this repo it will give you a new fast api project with sqlalchemy and alembic migration, client testing for rest api, and MVC structure.
+Fast Api Project created to help when starting to create new project with fast api framework, just clone this repo it will give you a new fast api project with sqlalchemy and alembic migration, client testing for rest api, and MVC structure.
 .